mxhammadali/Data-Science-Portfolio/Sales Data Cleaning in Pandas/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file in the parent repository (Data-Science-Portfolio) for details.